MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/value-prompts.md

 ## Get information about a value prompt

-You use the following REST API endpoints to get information about value prompts applied to dossier, document, and report objects in the metadata, as well as instances of those objects:
+You use the following REST API endpoints to get information about value prompts applied to dashboard, document, and report objects in the metadata, as well as instances of those objects:

 - GET `/api/documents/{id}/prompts`